 With massive savings like that, everyone benefits; even the truck drivers.
 They will find that all products connected with trucking are affected.
 TVs, furniture, lumber, gas, you name it.

-When millions of consumers have a lot more money in their pockets they spend it on other things, like houses, cars, furniture, appliances, holidays, restaurants, sport, travel, operations, makeup, and etcetera.
+When millions of consumers have a lot more money in their pockets they spend it on other things, like houses, cars, furniture, appliances, vacations, restaurants, sport, travel, operations, makeup, and etcetera.
 All businesses benefit.

 After industry and business find themselves with a lot more cash as a result of (a) no longer having to pay truck drivers, and (b) consumers buying more of their products or services, they employ more people and expand, making employment and wages go up.
 This takes care of many unemployed truck drivers.